-What Roseville ADU lots actually look like
+What do Roseville ADU lots actually look like?

 Most Roseville ADU work happens on suburban lots from East Roseville Parkway, Diamond Creek, Sun City Roseville, Highland Reserve, and older Cirby/Riverside neighborhoods.
 Lots are flatter than Folsom or Auburn, the houses are newer than central Sacramento, and the backyard is usually pretty clean — no detached garage, no pool to remove.
 The real planning problem is the side gate.
 Most Roseville builds were laid out for backyard access by hand, not by mini-excavator, so a 36-42 inch gate is the rule rather than the exception.

-Typical Roseville ADU prep scope
+What does a Roseville ADU prep scope include?

 - Side-yard access widening or temporary fence removal for equipment